Coding Specialist Salary

 - Review records for completeness, accuracy and compliance with regulations.

 Common Career Paths for Coding Specialist

 As Coding Specialists transition into upper-level roles like Certified Professional Coders, it's possible that they won't see a change in salary.
 Certified Professional Coders earn the same amount as Coding Specialists on average.
-Many Coding Specialists choose to become Medical Coders and Medical Records Coders as their careers advance.
-However, folks in those positions report median salaries of $4K less and $6K less, respectively.
+A lot of Coding Specialists advance their careers by becoming Medical Coders and Medical Records Coders.
+However, those positions offer $4K less and $6K less per year on average.

 Medical Coding Specialist Job Listings

 Search for more jobs: